MrToph/ual-scatter-protocol/README.md

-# UAL for Scatter Authenticator
+# UAL for Wallets implementing the Scatter Protocol

+This is a fork of [ual-scatter](https://github.com/EOSIO/ual-scatter) that integrates several wallets that work with the Scatter protocol instead of only implementing support for Scatter Wallet.

+Currently supported Wallets:
+- Scatter Desktop
+- Wombat

+# ual-scatter

 This authenticator is meant to be used with [Scatter](https://get-scatter.com/) and [Universal Authenticator Library](https://github.com/EOSIO/universal-authenticator-library).
 When used in combination with them, it gives developers the ability to request transaction signatures through Scatter using the common UAL API.